Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Results and Discussions

-In order to study the flavor dependence of jet energy attenuation in heavy ion collisions, we present the relevant contributions in terms of jet flavor, which is defined as the flavor of the hard parton that fragments into the final observed jet.
-In the middle panel of Fig.~\ref{ref_pp_lbt}, we show the fraction from quark- and gluon- initiated jet in: (d) inclusive jet, (e) $\gamma$+jet, and (f) $b$-jet as a function of jet $p_T$.
-One can see that for inclusive jet, the contribution from gluon (quark) initiated jet dominates in low (large) $p_T$ region, and gradually decreases (increases) with increasing $p_T$.
-While for $\gamma$+jet, the quark initiated jet dominates ($\sim 80\%$) in the whole $p_T$ region.
+In order to study the flavor dependence of jet energy attenuation in heavy ion collisions, we present the relevant contributions in terms of jet flavor, which is defined as the flavor of the hard parton that fragments into the final observed jet\footnote{If $\geq 2$ hard partons locate in the final observed jet, the flavor of a jet is defined as that of the hardest parton.}.
+In the bottom panel of Fig.~\ref{ref_pp_lbt}, we show the fraction from quark- and gluon- initiated jet in: (d) inclusive jet, (e) $\gamma$+jet, and (f) $b$-jet as a function of jet $p_\text{T}$.
+One can see that for inclusive jet, the contribution from gluon (quark) initiated jet dominates in low (large) $p_\text{T}$ region, and gradually decreases (increases) with increasing $p_\text{T}$.
+While for $\gamma$+jet, the quark initiated jet dominates ($\sim 80\%$) in the whole $p_\text{T}$ region.
 For $b$-jet, it can be generated either from the initial hard scattering or from the parton showers via gluon and quark splitting.
 In the first case, it is the $b$-quark that initiates the $b$-jet, the relevant contribution is shown by $b$-quark in Fig.~\ref{ref_pp_lbt}(f).
 In heavy-ion collisions, the medium modification to such $b$-jet has direct connection to the heavy quark energy loss~\cite{Zhang:2003wk,Djordjevic:2003qk,Armesto:2003jh,Dai:2022sjk}.
 On the other hand, the medium modification on the latter two cases (with gluon and quark splitting) would resemble that of a massive quark or gluon jets.
-As can be seen, $b$-jet from gluon initiated contributes about $40\%$ to the cross section in the whole $p_T$ region, while the light quark initiated contribution goes up with increasing $p_T$.
+As can be seen, $b$-jet from gluon initiated contributes about $40\%$ to the cross section in the whole $p_\text{T}$ region, while the light quark initiated contribution goes up with increasing $p_\text{T}$.